lukastoenne/proposal-2.8/source/object_nodes.rst

 .. note:: linking issues are ignored here, everything assumed to be local, no proxies needed!

-1. Geometry (mesh) component is default for mesh objects (or created by the user).
-Geo component is by default initialized as the Mesh data block pointed to by ob->data.
+1. By default the mesh component (``Mesh`` object data block) is used as render output directly.

 .. figure:: /images/animation_workflow_base1.png
  :width: 60%
  :figclass: align-center

 2. Armature node deforms the mesh using the Armature object.
-The Armature object has pose component.
+The Armature object has a pose component.
+Note that the armature object is not connected to a render node or viewport node, so it will just display bone poses by default.
    .. note:: Proxies would override this pose component, even though it is locked when using a linked object.

 .. figure:: /images/animation_workflow_base2.png